ameyarsalvi/ameyarsalvi.github.io/_pages/about.md

 ---

 I am Ameya Salvi, a PhD candidate in the department of Automotive Engineering at Clemson University.
 My research interests lie in mobile robotics with an emphasis on planning and control in uncertain and unstructured environments.
-I am currently a memmber of Dr. Venkat Krovi's ARMLab at Clemson.
+I am currently a member of Dr. Venkat Krovi's ARMLab at Clemson.

 <style>
 table {